geozeke/ubuntu/instructions/content/gitfiend.md

 ## Step 1:

-Visit [https://gitfiend.com](https://gitfiend.com) using the browser *from inside* your virtual machine.
+Visit [https://gitfiend.com](https://gitfiend.com) using the browser *from inside* your VM.
 Once there, click on the download button for Linux.
-If the button says Windows or Mac, you may not be using the browser *from inside* your virtual machine.
+If the button says Windows or Mac, you may not be using the browser *from inside* your VM.

 ![](../images/gitfiend-01.png)